LPsyCongroo/FreeCodeCampMeetup/README.md

 https://hackernoon.com/node-js-tc-39-and-modules-a1118aecf95e
 and the follow up:
 https://medium.com/the-node-js-collection/an-update-on-es6-modules-in-node-js-42c958b890c

+Try diving right into the source code!
+Using Visual Studio Code's Node Debugger, set a breakpoint next to the require function.
+Then click the down arrow to step-in so you can see what happens internally for yourself!

 ### 4.4 Module Patterns
 Let's take a look at some common design patterns used with modules.